Millionaire's Guide to Fee-Only Financial Planning

 - RSUs, ISO exercises, and inherited positions often leave 20-50% of net worth in one ticker.

-- Generalist advisor who says 'just sell it gradually' is missing the best moves.
+- Generalist advisor who says "just sell it gradually" is missing the best moves — but a bad exchange fund with high internal fees is worse than gradual selling.

 The fee conversation, honestly